Morris Chang

-Early life in China
+Early life

+Chang was born in Ningbo, Chekiang, on July 10, 1931, to a middle-class Chinese family.
+His father, Chang Wei-kuan (1906–1992), was a graduate of East China Normal University (then Kwang Hua University) who received a Western education.

-Chang was born in the city Ningbo, situated within Chekiang in China, in 1931.
-When he was young, he wanted to become a novelist or journalist, though his father persuaded him otherwise.
-However, the elder Chang was an official in charge of finance for the Yin county government and later a bank manager.
-Due to his father's career change and also the outbreak of the Second Sino-Japanese War, the Chang family lived in Nanjing, Guangzhou, Chongqing and Shanghai.
+When he was young, Chang wanted to become a novelist or journalist, but his father persuaded him otherwise.
+Wei-kuan was an official in charge of finance for the Yin county government and later a bank manager.
+Due to the senior Chang's career and the outbreak of the Second Sino-Japanese War (1937–1945), the Chang family moved to Nanjing, then to Guangzhou, Hong Kong, Chongqing, and Shanghai.

 Chang spent most of his primary school years in British Hong Kong between the ages of six and eleven.
-In 1941, the Japanese occupation of Hong Kong began and Chang's family went back to Shanghai and Ningbo to live for a few months, eventually making their way to the temporary capital, Chongqing.
+In 1941, the Japanese occupation of Hong Kong began and Chang's family went back to Shanghai and Ningbo to live for a few months, eventually making their way to the wartime capital of Chongqing.
 In 1948, as China was in the height of the restarted Chinese Civil War, a year before People’s Republic of China (PRC) was established and the Republic of China (ROC)'s retreat to Taiwan, Chang again moved to Hong Kong.